VanceCole/simplefog/README.md

 # bugs
 - error when activating scene with no player token
 - sometimes hex grid tool stops drawing certain hexes
-- create a light, use brush tool, blank journal entries will be created for some reason lol
+- ~~create a light, use mask brush tool, blank journal entries will be created~~

 # future features
 - Brush Smoothing / Interpolation